 Crowned Jewels Dance Team

-The Crown Jewels Dance Team provides team members with the opportunity to develop creativity, personal growth, enrichment, and appreciation for the arts through majorette style dancing while supporting, promoting, and representing GSU through proper promotion of school spirit, pride, tradition, and student involvement to increase community awareness of GSU.
+The Crown Jewels Dance Team provides team members with the opportunity to develop creativity, personal growth, enrichment and appreciation for the arts through majorette style dancing while promoting school spirit, pride, tradition and student involvement to increase community awareness of Georgia State.